-The Oasis of the Tandas
+Thse Oasis of the Tanda

 Students Aashi Agarwal, Payal Baheti, Asha A. Jain, Ishika Chhawchharia, Harshita Bhadani, Varsha Gupta and Ayushi Jalan, visited Sandur in the Bellary district of Karnataka to document the artisanship of the Lambanis, a nomadic tribe known for their exquisite jewellery and colourfully embroidered garments.
 The artisans use around 30 different types of stitches in their embroidery, various kinds of motifs and 5 main blocks for block printing.
 Geometrical shapes like square, circle, rectangle and diamond are embroidered with contrasting coloured threads and decorated with shells, beads, mirrors and coins.
 However, lack of technological advancements are driving the youth out of the town to seek employment in cities, which has jeopardized the craft.
 With initiatives from organisations like Sandur Kushala Kala Kendra started by the Ghorpade family from funding received from their parent company called Sandur Manganese and Iron Ore Limited (SMIORE) has led to employment opportunities for the Lambanis and an attempt to save the art form.
 The centre has marketed the products in Karnataka and internationally as well.